Pawned some valuables? Taken out a payday loan? Signed for a car-title loan?

 Those transactions don't show up on your credit report, says Ulzheimer.

 "But if you default and the lender enlists a collection agency to come after you for the balance, that action likely will go on your report," he says.

-Another item that doesn't show up on credit reports: reloadable debit cards.
-"They are not on your credit report because they are not credit," Ulzheimer says.
+Another item that doesn't show up on credit reports is a prepaid debit card.
+"They are not on your credit report because they are not an extension of credit," Ulzheimer says.

-One "lender" that's also often missing from credit reports: utility providers.
+Utility providers are also often missing from credit reports.

 While some power, gas and phone companies routinely report to credit bureaus and as a result, show up on your credit report, more often they don't, Ulzheimer says.

-When that can change: If you dodge a bill that goes into collections, you can probably expect that notation to end up on your report.
+That can change if you dodge a bill that goes into collections.
+You can probably expect that notation to end up on your report.